ItalyPaleAle/hugo-assets/content/docs/installing-revaulter.md

 - A container runtime (Docker, Podman, etc.)
 - A database: **SQLite** or **PostgreSQL**
-- HTTPS access for the web UI: TLS certificates or a reverse proxy (this is required because of WebCrypto)
+- HTTPS access for the web UI
 - A webhook endpoint for notifications (Discord, Slack, or any HTTP endpoint)

+> HTTPS is required for Revaulter because it uses WebCrypto.
+> You can either configure Revaulter to start a HTTPS server (which requires providing TLS certificates to Revaulter directly) or use a reverse proxy that performs TLS termination, such as Caddy, Traefik, Nginx, etc.

 ## Container images